Forms and guidance to help you fill in and send HM Revenue and Customs (HMRC) your Stamp Duty Land Tax (SDLT) paper return.

 SDLT 3: more than 1 property

-You’ll have to complete form SDLT4 as well as form SDLT1 if any of the following applies:
+Fill in form SDLT4 as well as form SDLT1 if any of the following applies:

 - the land or property transaction is part of a business sale agreement

-- the purchaser is a company
+- the buyer is a company

-- if you’ve asked HMRC for advice on how the law applies to the transaction, using Clearances and Approvals 1 (CAP1), or another route
+- you’ve asked HMRC for advice on how the law applies to the transaction, using Clearances and Approvals 1 (CAP1), or another route

 - arrangements have been made with HMRC under the deferment provisions